moonymango/enmovito/memory-bank/systemPatterns.md

 ## System Architecture

-Enmovito follows a straightforward desktop application architecture with clear separation of concerns:
+Enmovito has evolved from a monolithic application to a more modular architecture with clear separation of concerns:

 ```
 ┌─────────────────────────────────────────────────────────┐